top of page

 • Support clients coping with birth trauma or loss.

-• Unique training to support the major life transition to parenthood.
+• Provide unique training to support the major life transition to parenthood.

-• Knowledge of specialized wrap-around resources that benefit the perinatal population.
+• Offer knowledge of specialized wrap-around resources that benefit the perinatal population.

 Integration of Physical and Emotional Health